Saarländischer Rundfunk: History

 On 1 November 1964, the SR reorganized its radio services, converting SR1 – previously a general network – into the music station SR1 Europawelle Saar.
 A new station, SR3, was launched, aimed at immigrant workers in the region.
 Since 7 January 1980, SR3 has been known as SR3 Saarlandwelle and is the main regional station for the Saar.

 SR2 became SR2 Studiowelle Saar in 1967.
 From 1972 until 1990, this station was organized in co-operation with SDR and SWF, and from 1990 until 1994 in co-operation with Hessischer Rundfunk's hr2 station.
 From 1 January 1995, the station has been known as SR2 KulturRadio and is now programmed independently.

 SR4, the fourth radio service, began on 6 November 1989.
 The station carried programming for immigrant workers and, from 1 March 1999, coverage of debates in the Bundestag and Bundesrat (the two houses of the German parliament).
 When parliament was not sitting, SR4 carried SR2 and SR3 programmes.

 On 1 March 1999, the SR began a youth station, UnserDing, produced in co-operation with the SWR's youth service DASDING.
 In January 2004, SR4 was closed and its frequencies were taken over by UnserDing.

+In the ongoing discussion about the future of small ARD members like Radio Bremen and Saarländischer Rundfunk, SR Chairman Martin Grasmück said in 2021, he believes in "linear radio" but also the SR wants online-only content in the future.